Hyderabadi Tamatar Ki Chutney Recipe – Spicy & Tangy Tomato Side Dish

 Preparation

 1. Heat oil in a pan.
-Add onions and sauté until translucent (optional step).
+Add onions and sauté until translucent (optional).

 2. Add ginger-garlic paste and green chillies; sauté until fragrant.

 3. Add chopped tomatoes, turmeric, chilli powder, coriander powder, and salt.
-Cook on medium heat until tomatoes soften and the oil separates.
+Cook until tomatoes soften and oil separates.

 4. Adjust tang and heat.
-Add a pinch of jaggery/sugar if needed.
+Add jaggery if needed.
 Simmer to desired consistency.

 5. Finish with chopped coriander.